lakylekidd/microservices-sample-project/Ordering.API/README.md

 In these modules we are registering their mappings and introduce them into the new DI mechanism of our Application.
 We then use autofac as the new service provider inside the `Startup.cs` file under the `ConfigureServices` function.

+## Using MediatR

+MediatR is a very useful tool that allow us to handle and deliver commands and events throughout our domain.
+In this project we are configuring MediatR inside the `Infrastructure/AutofacModules` folder under the `MediatorModule.cs` file.

+In this file we are registering some types MediatR is exposing in order to route the commands and events being sent by the domain.
+The following is a list of types we will be registering in our container:

+- **`IRequestHandler`** : Classes that implement this interface are defined as Commands.
+- **`INotificationHandler`** : Classes that implement this interface are defined as Domain Events.